HannaBella/Cinephile-Central/README.md

 How to operate and navigate the website
 ![Step 1](https://raw.githubusercontent.com/BullHamund/New_York_Times-Square/master/assets/images/s1.png)
 ```
-Type in your search therm and click search
+Type in your search term and click search
 ```
 ![Step 2](https://raw.githubusercontent.com/BullHamund/New_York_Times-Square/master/assets/images/s2.png)
 ```